Huckdirks/text-excuse-generator/docs/README.md

 ### Setting Up .env File

-In the root directory, you'll need to rename [`personal_info.txt`](https://github.com/Huckdirks/Excuse_Text_Generator/blob/main/personal_info.txt) to `personal_info.env` and put your information from your Twilio & OpenAI accounts.
-You can manually put phone numbers in there if you want, or you could add it via the program.
+Either run the program without any arguments to manually input the information for the .env file, run with [command line arguments](#setting-up-env-file) to automatically input the information for the .env file, or pass in the correct parameters to the [`setup_env()`](#setup_env-takes-in) function in the `text_excuse_generator` module.

 ### Running

-**YOU HAVE TO INSTALL THE DEPENDENCIES & MANUALLY CONFIGURE YOUR `.env` FILE BEFORE TRYING TO RUN THE PROGRAM!!!**
+**YOU HAVE TO INSTALL THE DEPENDENCIES & SETUP THE `.env` FILE BEFORE TRYING TO RUN THE PROGRAM!!!**

 Run `python3 text_excuse_generator.py` or `python3 text_excuse_generator.py [sender] [recipient] [problem] [excuse] [--send_text_flag]` in the command line in the root directory.